 Pro Kitchen Tip:

-For thickening purposes, use a fine mesh strainer to add flour to recipes like this crockpot recipe, our gravy, mac and cheese, etc. This will give a smooth consistency and help to prevent lumps!
+For thickening purposes, use a fine mesh strainer to add flour to recipes like this crockpot recipe, our Giblet Gravy, and Mac and Cheese.
+This will give a smooth consistency and help to prevent lumps!

 How to make them

 (full recipe at end of the post)